elijah-bennett0/holy_lang/README.md

 Meant to be a mix between Python and Perl with a few changes.

-Nowhere close to anything functional lol
+Nowhere close to anything functional lol just a proof of concept